lucia-auth/lucia/documentation/src/pages/sveltekit/api-reference/server-api.md

 ## `handleHooks()`

 For the handle function in hooks.
-Reads the session id from cookies and validates it, attempting to renew it if the session id has expired.
-This also creates handles requests to Lucia's api endpoints and creates a global variable in the client for internal use.
+Sets the `locals` methods, handles requests to Lucia's api endpoints, and creates a global variable in the client for internal use.

 ```ts
 const handleHooks: (auth: Auth) => Handle;